AtaYalcin/intrinsicOnValeoData/README.md

-If you want to replicate the results
+If you want to replicate the results (rr)

 add the following three lines to the .bashrc file in the Karolina Cluster